 The underwater cavern had been discovered by two divers off the coast of Naxos ten years ago.
 All accounts by the locals indicated that it hadn’t existed before this point.
 The prevailing theory is that a recent tremor had shifted a rock that had obscured its entrance.

 What was more exciting was that upon entering the limestone cavern, the divers discovered an air pocket and within it were shards of a clay pot.
-As well, there was a wall painting that were eerily similar to The Cave of Swimmers, which dated back to 10,000 years ago.
+As well, there was a wall painting that was eerily similar to The Cave of Swimmers, which dated back to 10,000 years ago.

 Yet, this was not why they had contacted Merril Boyd.

-As the divers went further into the cavern, they discovered other chambers, rooms with indentations in the rock that had been hollowed and smoothed, as well as stones placed in a spiral that they suspected was a fire-pit.
+As the divers went further into the cavern, they discovered other chambers, rooms with indentations in the rock that had been hollowed and smoothed, as well as stones placed in a spiral that they suspected was a fire pit.

 At this point, the divers turned to speleologists to create an accurate survey of the many channels.
-Many in the community hoped that a path back to the mainland would be uncovered and this would answer many of the questions of the cave’s inhabitants origins.
+Many in the community hoped that a path back to the mainland would be uncovered and this would answer many of the questions of the cave’s inhabitants' origins.